rathena/rathena/README.txt

 Examples:

 1.)
 You get an error on your map-server_sql that looks something like this:

 	[Error]: npc_parsesrcfile: Unable to parse, probably a missing or extra TAB in file 'npc/custom/jobmaster.txt', line '17'.
 Skipping line...
 	* w1=prontera,153,193,6 script
 	* w2=Job Master
 	* w3=123,{
 	* w4=

     If you look at the error, it's telling you that you're missing (or have an extra) TAB.
     This is easily fixed by looking at this part of the error: * w1=prontera,153,193,6 script If there was a TAB where it's supposed to be, that line would have prontera,153,193,6 at w1 and 'script' at w2.
 As there's a space instead of a TAB, the two sections are read as a single parameter.

 2.)
 You have a default user/password warning similar to the following:

 	[Warning]: Using the default user/password s1/p1 is NOT RECOMMENDED.
 	[Notice]: Please edit your 'login' table to create a proper inter-server user/pa ssword (gender 'S')
 	[Notice]: and then edit your user/password in conf/map_athena.conf (or conf/impo rt/map_conf.txt)

     Relax.
 This is just indicating that you're using the default username and password.
 To fix this, check over the part in the installation instructions relevant to the `login` table.

 3.)
-Your Map Server says the following:
+Your map-server outputs the following:

 	[Error]: make_connection: connect failed (socket #2, error 10061: No connection could be made because the target machine actively refused it.
 	)!

     If this shows up on the map server, it generally means that there is no Char Server available to accept the connection.

 ============================